holepunchto/hyperdrive/SPECIFICATION.md

 If you receive a message with an unknown type you should ignore it for easier compatibility with future updates to this spec.

 The messages are encoded into binary values using [protobuf](https://developers.google.com/protocol-buffers).
-A single stream using the wire protocol can be used to share multiple swarms of data using a simple multiplexing scheme that is described below
+A single stream using the wire protocol can be used to share multiple swarms of data using a simple multiplexing scheme that is described below.

 #### messages.Handshake